 In standard usage, each Twaddle sentence is processed in isolation.
-Lookup labels and synchronizers affect only the sentence in which they are defined.
+Lookup labels, synchronizers, and patterns affect only the sentence in which they are defined.

 In some cases, it may be desired to use labels or synchronizers across multiple sentences.
 This can be enabled by instantiating the Twaddle runner in persistent mode: